Lycius (son of Clinis)

-Lycius (Λύκιος, meaning 'Lycian' or 'wolf-like') is a minor Babylonian figure in Greek mythology, who features in two minor myths concerning the god Apollo.
+Lycius (Λύκιος, meaning 'Lycian' or 'wolf-like') is a minor Near Eastern figure in Greek mythology, who features in two minor myths concerning the god Apollo.
 He was originally a man born to a wealthy family who disobeyed the orders of Apollo, thus becoming a white raven.
 Later the god made him his watchman.

 Family

-Lycius was one of the four children of a rich Babylonian man named Clinis by his wife Harpe.
+Lycius was one of the four children born to a rich Mesopotamian man named Clinis and his wife Harpe.
 He had two brothers, Harpasus and Ortygius, and a sister named Artemiche.

 Mythology

 Donkey sacrifice

 When his father Clinis saw the Hyperboreans sacrifice donkeys to Apollo, he meant to do the same, only to be prohibited under pain of death by the god himself.
 Lycius and Harpasus both urged their father to sacrifice the donkeys nevertheless, but Clinis called off the sacrifice, convinced by Ortygius and Artemiche, who advised him to obey Apollo.
-Lycius and Harpasus undid the halters of the donkeys anyway, and set to drive them towards the altar, thereupon Apollo drove the animals insane, who then attacked and began to devour the entire family.
-The family begged the gods to help them, and they were all transformed into various birds.
+Lycius and Harpasus undid the halters of the donkeys anyway, and set to drive them towards the altar, thereupon Apollo drove the animals insane.
+The donkeys then proceeded to attack and began to devour the entire family savagely.
+In distress, the six of them begged the gods to help them, and they were all transformed into various birds as their prayers were heard.
 Lycius was changed into a white raven by Apollo, the only member of the family to be saved directly by him.
-In ancient Greece, a 'white raven' came to be a proverbial expression about things that did not exist.

 Coronis

-Sometime later, Lycius, now a raven, was tasked by Apollo to watch over Apollo's pregnant lover Coronis while he was gone.
-Coronis then proceeded to cheat on Apollo with a man named Ischys or Alcyoneus.
+Sometime later, Lycius, now a raven, was tasked by Apollo to watch over Apollo's pregnant lover Coronis ("crow") while he was gone.
+The unfaithful Coronis however then proceeded to cheat on Apollo with a mortal man named Ischys or Alcyoneus.
 Lycius immediately flew to Apollo and informed him of Coronis's infidelity.
 Enraged, Apollo took out his anger on Lycius, who instead had expected some sort of reward for his good job, and changed him into a black raven.
-An unspecified time later, he recounted his woes during a conversation with the crow, Corone, who had a similar grievance of her own concerning a god.
+An unspecified time later, he recounted his woes during a conversation with the crow, Corone, who had a similar grievance of her own concerning a deity who did not appreciate their avian messenger bringing them ill news.

 According to Istrus, a Greek historian, Lycius was eventually turned into the constellation of Corvus.

+Cultural background

+Lycius was an epithet of Apollo himself, variously connected to the land of Lycia, wolves (Greek lykos) or more plausibly light (Greek lyke).
+Clinis' choice to name his children except for Harpasus after both Artemis and Apollo shows obsequiousness, though it might have been a deliberate narrative choice (serving as foreshadowing) by the storyteller.
+"Mesopotamia, near the city of Babylon" as the homeland of the family was likely a fanciful use of an eastern, exotic place to create some atmosphere.
+In ancient Greece, a 'white raven' came to be a proverbial expression about things that did not exist or were very unlikely to happen.